Following

 The sunshine yellow truck sat hauntingly in the early winter dark, tucked up against the tree line, like it's hoping no one will notice it.

 It could be Heat or Wire - they're rough around the edges, and never quite fit in the the other boys, but for all their faults, they'd never been any less respectful to him than he'd been to them.
-Kuma didn't expect them to be the kind of boys to vandalize the church - well, yes actually they were the type of boys, along with Victoria, and Kuma has suspicions about whoever tagged the fancy megachurch that got built up on the county edge out west last winter; the one that build a wall around itself and locked up at night.
+Kuma didn't expect them to be the kind of boys to vandalize the church - well, yes actually they were the type of boys, along with Victoria, and Kuma has suspicions about whoever tagged the fancy megachurch that got built up on the county edge out west last winter; the one that built a wall around itself and locked up at night.
 Some pastor called Moria or whatnot.
 But Kuma did not feel Heat or Wire were the type to vandalize his small little church, one that had always welcomed them in even if they long since stopped accepting the invite.
 Regardless, Kuma headed over just to check in.
 He thought he'd seen Heat driving around with a pale blue Nissan, so maybe Wire had inherited the Datsun.

 There didn't look to be anyone in it when he approached; possibly they were off causing mayhem together and and met up here?
 Still, it didn't seem like them unless their plans for the night were going to be more mischievous that they didn't want their parents realizing they were marauding around together?